marcopeg/marcopeg.github.io/content/posts/2019/0907-online-ide-for-learning/online-ide-for-learning.md

 ## 👉 Codepen.io

 Codepen is quite famous for showcasing HTML/CSS/JS frontend stuff.
-It supports many different Javascript based languages and CSS pre/post processors.
+It supports many different Javascript-based languages and CSS pre/post processors.

 The best feature of Codepen is the huge amount of available visual examples.
 It's great.